bokeh/bokeh/sphinx/source/docs/first_steps/first_steps_1.rst

 First steps 1: creating a line chart
 ====================================

-With just a few lines of Python code, Bokeh enables you to create an interactive, JavaScript-powered visualization in your browser.
+With just a few lines of Python code, Bokeh enables you to create interactive, JavaScript-powered visualizations in your browser.

+The basic idea of Bokeh is a two-step process: First, you select from Bokehs building blocks to create your visualization.
+Second, you customize these building blocks to fit your needs.

 To do that, Bokeh combines two elements:

-1. A Python library for defining the content and interactive functionalities of your visualization.
+* A Python library for defining the content and interactive functionalities of your visualization.
-2. A JavaScript library called BokehJS for displaying your interactive visualizations in a web browser.
+* A JavaScript library called BokehJS that is working in the background to display your interactive visualizations in a web browser.

 Based on your Python code, Bokeh automatically generates all the necessary JavaScript and HTML code for you.